 Step #1: Read all the articles I wrote in the How to Forgive Infidelity category (and I do mean all).
 It’s going to take you about 2 hours to read them all, but don’t stop short.
 Because by the end of reading all these articles, you will have a much better understanding of the power of true forgiveness and how it can be the difference that makes a real difference.
 For example, no more need to control your thoughts because your thoughts will naturally become more loving.

 And as important as that step is… this next step is even more important.

-Step #2: I suggest you listen to my coaching session on Healing the Hurt You Didn’t Deserve.
+Step #2: I suggest you go through my self-help course on Healing the Hurt You Didn’t Deserve.
 Because I believe the thing that’s holding you back is not just about forgiveness but also about your pride.
 It’s that sensation of shame and embarrassment that this happened to you in the first place… that is blocking your path to true recovery.